M31MOTH/Nora/README.md

 # TayTay
-A web based chatbot for a capture the flag event based on Javascript manipulation.
+A web based chatbot for a capture the flag event based on Javascript manipulation created for the May 2017 Brisbane SecTalks Capture the Flag event.

-## Credit
+## Setup

-Heavily inspired and influenced by the work done by Lucid Software on their May 2017 CTF challenge (original repo: https://github.com/lucidsoftware/ctf2017).
+There are no server side dependancies required for this, simply copy and host within a web directory.

 ## Solution